 I do think in time the smaller companies I mention will also create affiliate programs, so in time more links may become affiliate links.

-I have a Certification in Buiding Biology.
+I have a Certification in Building Biology (Practitioner/Advocate).
 I regularly take courses such as those offered by Cheryl Ciecko Architect, Building Biology Courses, Building Science Courses, and CEUs for builders.